Structuring Content on the Web

 Headings are an effective way to structure your content, guiding readers through content by indicating what they will be reading about in each section.
 Headings increase readability which also improves accessibility as well as SEO.

-There are up to 6 headings, each nested in hierarchy starting with heading 1 as the most important to heading 6, the least important.
 Headings should be used correctly, organizing the content into sections of related content.
 Be sure the headings are nested in an organized way.
 For example, h1 should be followed by h2, h2 followed by h3, etc.

 Text Styles: Bold, Italic, Underline